-Adobe Connect™ Meeting is a live online conference for multiple users.
-The meeting room is an online application that you use to conduct a meeting.
-The meeting room consists of various display panels (pods) and components.
-There are several prebuilt meeting room layouts, or customize a layout to suit your needs.
-The meeting room lets meeting attendees share computer screens or files, chat, broadcast audio, and video, and participate in interactive online activities.
+An Adobe Connect meeting is a live interactive online conference for multiple users.
+The meeting room is a persistent online virtual space that you use to conduct meetings.
+It includes various display panels (pods) and layouts.
+There are several prebuilt meeting room layouts, or you can create and use additional custom layouts to suits your needs.
+The meeting room lets attendees share computer screens or files, chat, broadcast audio and video, and participate in interactive online activities.

 Once you create a meeting room, it exists until you delete it.
 The meeting room location is a unique URL, created by you, or assigned by the system when the meeting was created.
 When you visit the URL and login, you enter the virtual meeting room.
 A meeting room can be reused as often as you like, and you can create multiple independent rooms.
 The meeting owner can choose who can access the meeting room, and what their role will be.

 To participate in a meeting, you must have a modern browser, a browser that supports Adobe Flash, or the Adobe Connect application for desktop for Windows and Mac users.
 Your abilities in a meeting depend on your assigned role and permissions.
 You can also access an Adobe Connect meeting room using a smartphone or a tablet.
 Download Adobe Connect applications and updates here.